tkeffer/weereg-py/README.md

 ### Common elements
 This section has the steps common to both.

-These steps sets up weereg under your home directory in `~/weereg-py`, but they can easily be modified to set it up someplace else.
+These steps assume the weereg code will be in your home directory in `~/weereg-py`, but they can easily be modified to set it up someplace else.

-1. Clone into your user directory:
+1. Clone weereg into your user directory:

     ```shell
     cd ~